carpentries/instructor-training/reference.md

 Stephen D. Brookfield and Stephen Preskill: *[The Discussion Book][amazon-dicsussion]*.
 :   Describes fifty different ways to get groups talking productively.

+Joshua Foer: *[Moonwalking with Einstein: The Art and Science of Remembering Everything][amazon-moonwalking]*.
+:   Discusses memory techniques within the context of training for the U.S. Memory Championship.
+Compelling read and
+    also very informative.

 Elizabeth Green: *[Building a Better Teacher][amazon-babt]*.
 :   A well-written look at why educational reforms in the past 50 years have mostly missed the mark,
     and what we should be doing instead.